Combinatorial properties and characterization of glued semigroups: Generating glued semigroups

 \subsection{Generating affine glued semigroups}

-As one can check in Example \ref{ejemplo_torsion}, the semigroup $S$ is not necessarily torsion-free.
-In general, a semigroup $T$ is affine, i.e. it is torsion-free, if and only if the {\em invariant factors}\footnote{The invariant factors of a matrix are the diagonal elements of its Smith Normal Form (see \cite[Chapter 2]{Cohen} and \cite[Chapter 2]{Rosales3}). } of the matrix whose rows are a basis of $\ker T$ are equal to one.
-We suppose that if the Smith Normal Form, $D,$ of a matrix has some zero-columns, which are on the right side of $D.$
+From Example \ref{ejemplo_torsion} it be can deduced that the semigroup $S$ is not necessarily torsion-free.
+In general, a semigroup $T$ is affine (or equivalently it is torsion-free) if and only if the {\em invariant factors}\footnote{The invariant factors of a matrix are the diagonal elements of its Smith Normal Form (see \cite[Chapter 2]{Cohen} and \cite[Chapter 2]{Rosales3}).} of the matrix whose rows are a basis of $\ker T$ are equal to one.
+Assume zero-columns of the Smith Normal Form of a matrix are located on its right side.
+We now show conditions for $S$ being torsion-free.